 You told me many wonderful things about your dog!
-However, you focused so much on her color & texture that you left out important details about her other features.
+However, you focused so much on her color & texture that you left out important details about her other Pertures.
 For example:

-- · How big is she? - · Is she thin or plump? - · What can you say about her face?
+· How big is she?

+· Is she thin or plump?

+· What can you say about her face?
 Snout?
+Whiskers?

-Whiskers? - · Are her legs long or short, skinny or stubby? - · Is her tail long and thin or short and fluffy?
+· Are her legs long or short, skinny or stubby?

+.
+Is her tail long and thin or short and fluffy?
 Does it hang?
-Does it wag? - · How about Princess's bark?
-Does she whine, growl, or yap? - \ And what can you say about her behavior?
-Is she calmor frisky?
+Does it wag?

+· How about Princess's bark?
+Does she whine, growl, or yap?

+· And what can you say about her behavior?
+Is she calm or frisky?
 Does she jump, dash, hop, or spin?
-Or may be she just lies around all day?
+Or maybe she just lies around all day?
 Can you think of other details to add?
-Of course, you won't be able to use all of these ideas.
+OF course, you won't be able to use all of thuse ideas.
 Choose a few to spice up your composition and round out your description.

-I'm looking forward to a terrific revision-let's see what you can do! "
+I'm looking forward to a terrific revision - let's see what you can do ! "

-Student's Final Draft
+Lesson 2: Describing a Pet Student's Final Draft